Apple Stock: Is It a Good Buy Right Now?

 While it’s difficult to determine the future of Apple, there are some things that are known.

-As of June 25, Apple had over $35 billion in cash.
+As of Oct.
+28, Apple had nearly $35 billion in cash.
 When a company has a lot of cash, it usually does one of three things with it.
 It may pay a dividend, which Apple is already doing.
 But it will still have quite a cash stockpile, so it may buy other companies, or it could buy back shares of its own stock.
-BBC News reported in February that Apple had bought about 100 companies over the past six years.
+BBC News reported in February that Apple had bought about 100 companies over the past six years — about one every three to four weeks, recently focusing on the the augmented and virtual reality, artificial intelligence, maps, health and semiconductor industries, according to CNBC.
 Apple also likes to buy back stock — to the tune of almost $450 billion in recent years, CNBC reported.

 Stock buybacks are beneficial to existing stockholders since they reduce the number of shares outstanding.
 When you divide the company’s value by a smaller number of shares outstanding, the value of each share rises.

 Many companies will state their expectation for their performance for the upcoming quarter when they announce their results for the previous quarter.
-Apple has not done this for the past six quarters, due to the uncertainty around the pandemic.
+Apple has not done this recently, due to the uncertainty around the pandemic, but it did say in its Oct.
+28 earnings release that it expects to reach its highest revenue ever in the December quarter, despite ongoing chip and manufacturing challenges.

 What the Analysts Say